pinkpigeondocs/Pink-Pigeon-Documentation/docs/6_Modules/3_checkatrade.md

 ![Image of the checkatrade profile input](https://raw.githubusercontent.com/pinkpigeondocs/Pink-Pigeon-Documentation/master/docs/6_Modules/images/3_checkatrade_chktrd_profile.png)

 Please enter your checkatrade profile name here.
-You can find it by going to Checkatrade and copying this part of the url:
+You can find it by going to Checkatrade and copying this part of the url (This has to be an **exact** copy, which is case-sensitive):

 ![Image of the checkatrade url on checkatrade online](https://raw.githubusercontent.com/pinkpigeondocs/Pink-Pigeon-Documentation/master/docs/6_Modules/images/3_checkatrade_url_copy.png)